 “But if you sifted it all down,” she added, “the most precious part wasn’t the recognition, the magazine covers, the Emmy,” which she won in 1989 for the storyline in which Eden was brutally raped.
 “It was what I got to do every day with A. I could be in the No. 1 spot at All My Children, and it wouldn’t be as magical and precious or as satisfying.”
 (If you think you can handle the feels, you can see them in action below.)

 Following her departure from Santa Barbara, Walker made a play for success in primetime but soon returned to soaps, first as Tangie Hill on Guiding Light, then as… well, how’s that for coming full circle?
 Liza on All My Children.
 After bringing to life an older, wiser version of her character — and being paired to great success with the late David Canary as Adam Chandler — she left Pine Valley for the second, and final, time in 2005.
-To find out what she’s been doing since, you’ll want to pour over the photos included in the gallery below; they reveal not only Walker’s post-soap career but the new lives being led by almost a dozen of her peers.
+To find out what she’s been doing since, you’ll want to pour over the photos included in our gallery of stars’ surprising post-soap careers.

 Video: Santa Barbara/YouTube